Impacts of aspect ratio on task accuracy in parallel coordinates: Abstract

 \section{Abstract}

 Parallel coordinates plots (PCPs) are a widely used visualization method, particularly for exploratory analysis.
+Among the strengths of PCPs are their ability to support diverse tasks in multivariate data analysis, such as correlation estimation, value tracing and cluster identification.
 Previous studies show that PCPs perform much more poorly for estimating positive correlation than for estimating negative correlation \cite{Harrison2014-ks}, but it is not clear if this is affected by the aspect ratio (AR) of the axes pairs.
 In this paper, we present the results from an evaluation of the effect of the aspect ratio of axes in static (non-interactive) PCPs for two tasks: a) linear correlation estimation and b) value tracing.
-For both tasks we find strong evidence that AR influences accuracy, including ARs greater than 1:1 being much more performant for estimation of positive correlations.
+For both tasks we find strong evidence that aspect ratio influences accuracy, including aspect ratios greater than 1:1 being much more performant for estimation of positive correlations.
 We provide a set of recommendations for visualization designers using PCPs for correlation or value-tracing tasks, based on the data characteristics and expected use cases.